Topography of Yamunotri Temple

 Pandas of Yamunotri Temple

-The friendly and helpful 'Pandas' of Yamunotri come from the village of Kharsali, which is on the other bank of the Yamuna adjoining Bead, or Jankichatti, with the entire administration of the temple in their hands.
+The friendly and helpful 'Pandas' of Yamunotri come from the village of Kharsali, which is on the other bank of the Yamuna adjoining bed, or Jankichatti, with the entire administration of the temple in their hands.
 The 'pandas' in addition to performing their usual religious duties, are also the Pujaris of the Temple.
-In the other holy places of Sri Kedarnath and Sri Badrinath, the pandas and the pujaris are from different groups with varying functions.
+In the other holy places of Sri Kedarnath and Sri Badrinath, the pandas and the pujaris are from different groups with varying responsibilities.

 Opening and Closing dates of the Yamunotri Temple